 FRVQM takes live audio/video signals as input:

-FRVQM is a software product.
-It works under any Windows version (XP, Vista, Seven, 8, 8.1, 10 and Server editions) and is very easy to install (you just have to run the installer and click on "Next..." several times).
+FRVQM is a software product for Windows.
+It is very easy to install.
 It can run on virtually any PC.
 It can even run on a laptop.
-If possible, the recommended configuration is: 4-core CPU, 3 GB of RAM, 10 GB of free hard disk space.
+If possible, the recommended configuration is: 8-core CPU (or more), 8 GB of RAM.

 FRVQM is based on full reference video quality metrics.
 It means that when you want to measure the perceived video quality of a distorted video, you have to provide the reference video of this distorted video.
 The reference video is the video which doesn't contain the distortions for which you want to measure the impact of perceived video quality.
 Typically, for video encoders benchmarking, the distorted video corresponds to the output of the encoder and the reference video corresponds to its input (so the distortions taken into account are the ones brought by the video encoder).